-Each school within U.C.P will establish an ongoing Healthy School Team that will meet bi-annually to ensure compliance and to facilitate the implementation of (the LEA's) wellness policy.
+Each school within UCP of Central Florida will establish an ongoing Healthy School Team that will meet annually to ensure compliance and to facilitate the implementation of UCP of Central Florida wellness policy.

-- The school principal and local school staff shall have the responsibility to comply with federal and state regulations as they relate to U.C.P wellness policy. - ➤ In each school, the Kitchen/Food Service Manager will be responsible for establishing the Healthy School Team that will ensure compliance with the policy. - ➤ The Healthy School Team should include, but not be limited to, the following stakeholders: parents, students, school food service program representatives, school administrators, school health professionals, physical education teachers and the general public. - > The Healthy School Team is responsible for: - Ensuring compliance with federal and state regulations for competitive food and beverage items sold on the school campus (7 CFR 210.11 and FAC 5P-1.003);
+- ➤ The school principal and local school staff shall have the responsibility to comply with federal and state regulations as they relate to UCP of Central Florida wellness policy. - In each school, the CNFSM will be responsible for establishing the Healthy School Team that will ensure compliance with the policy. - ➤ The Healthy School Team should include, but not be limited to, the following stakeholders: parents, students, school food service program representatives, school administrators, school health professionals, physical education teachers and the public. - The Healthy School Team is responsible for:

-- Maintaining a school calendar identifying the dates when exempted competitive food fundraisers will occur in accordance with the frequency specified in paragraph (c) of FAC 5P-1.003; - And reporting its school's compliance of the aforementioned regulations to the Sr. Dir. of Operations, the person responsible for ensuring overall compliance with U.C.P wellness policy.
+- Ensuring compliance with federal and state regulations for competitive food and beverage items sold on the school campus (7 CFR 210.11 and FAC 5P-2.002); - Maintaining a school calendar identifying the dates when exempted competitive food fundraisers will occur in accordance with the frequency specified in paragraph (c) of FAC 5P-2.002; - And reporting its school's compliance of the regulations to the CNFSM, the person responsible for ensuring overall compliance with UCP of Central Florida's wellness policy.

-U.C.P will review and consider evidence-based strategies and techniques in establishing goals for nutrition promotion and education, physical activity and other school based activities that promote student wellness to include, at a minimum, a review of Smarter Lunchroom tools and techniques.
+UCP of Central Florida will review and consider evidence-based strategies and techniques in establishing goals for nutrition promotion and education, physical activity and other school-based activities that promote student wellness to include, at a minimum, a review of Smarter Lunchroom tools and techniques.